Do you want to add some wood to your reptile’s cage?

 These are potentially harmful to your reptile.

-Wood is porous, so we recommend using heat to sterilize before attempting to use any harsh chemicals such as disinfectants.
+Wood is porous, so we recommend using heat to sterilize before using any harsh chemicals such as disinfectants.

-First, you may choose to use a handheld steam-generating unit like the Comforday Multi-Purpose Handheld Pressurized Steam Cleaner available on Amazon.
+First, you may choose to use a handheld steam cleaner.

 This is the easiest way to clean wood pieces of all sizes.